ECN120 Macroeconomics I - Markets, Economic Development, and Welfare

 Reduction of credits:

-None, but some materials covered in ECN110 Introduction to Microeconomics will be repeated.
+None, but some materials covered in ECN110 Microeconomics I - How to Think Like an Economist will be repeated.

 Type of course:

 Two double lectures (course intr + course summary